 In Tableau, here are all the places where you can access an Ask Data lens:

-- On the All Lenses page at the top level of your Tableau Online or Tableau Server site.
+- On the All Lenses page at the top level of your Tableau Cloud or Tableau Server site.

 - On the Ask Data tab for a data source for which lenses have been created.